yast/yast-installation/doc/SELF_UPDATE.md

 ## Security

-Official updates should be PGP-signed.
-YaST will check the signature using the `installkey.pgp` keyring that it's present in the installation media.
+Official updates should be GPG-signed.
+YaST will check the signature using the `installkey.gpg` keyring that it's present in the installation media.
 If the signature is not correct, the user will be asked wherther she/he wants to apply the update (although it's a security risk).

-Signature checking can be ignored setting the `insecure` parameter to `1` in Linuxrc.
+Signature checking can be ignored setting `insecure=1` in Linuxrc prompt.

-## Disabling updates

-This feature can be disabled by setting `SelfUpdate` option to `0` in Linuxrc.